jeremytammik/tbc/a/1710_dynamo_type_inst_except.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [Dynamo 2.0.X vs box shipped 1.3.3 &ndash; Which to use for production environment?](https://forums.autodesk.com/t5/revit-api-forum/dynamo-2-0-x-vs-box-shipped-1-3-3-which-to-use-for-production/m-p/8457964):

-**Question:** Been searching online for some answers and thought maybe the best would be to post to this forumn as I don't have a login for dynamo's git hub to post there.
+**Question:** Been searching online for some answers and thought maybe the best would be to post this here as I don't have a login for Dynamo's git hub to post there.
 We have some conflicting opinions in our department and I am looking at getting some "good" "professional" concrete advice.

 One of the guys here has been putting together some dynamo scripts using 2.0 and now upgraded to 2.0.1.
 We are running Revit 2019.1 for the most part.
 Autodesk however packages 1.3.3 (?) with their 2019 software releases.

 For scripts we release to production/end users to use, would you recommend we stick with 1.3.3 or develop in 2.0.X.
 From what I understand 2.0 is a pretty big overhaul of dynamo and it's node packages.
-So I am aware of the upgrading and compatibility issues with trying to write scripts in 1.3.3 vs 2.0.
+So, I am aware of the upgrading and compatibility issues with trying to write scripts in 1.3.3 vs 2.0.
 Pretty much have to re-write them.
-However with the stability of 2.0 up in the air there is some hesitation to move forward with this.
+However, with the stability of 2.0 up in the air, there is some hesitation to move forward with this.
 What are some thoughts out there on the subject?
 Is there "real" definite reasons on why a person would or would not want to use 2.0.X or 1.3.3 ?

 **Answer:** 1.3.3 is the latest version that was shipped with a point release of Revit, and 1.3.4 is in the pipeline for the next update release.